Matt Prater: 2019

 In the 2019 season, Prater finished 35 of 36 on extra point attempts and 26 of 31 on field goal attempts as the Lions went 3–12–1.

 2020

-In Week 3 against the Arizona Cardinals, Prater finished the game with two extra points and four field goals made, including the game winner during the 26–23 win.
+In Week 3 against the Cardinals, Prater finished the game with two extra points and four field goals made, including the game winner during the 26–23 win.
 He was named the NFC Special Teams Player of the Week for his performance in Week 3.
 In Week 10 against the Washington Football Team, Prater kicked a 59-yard field goal as time expired to win the game 30–27, earning his second NFC Special Teams Player of the Week honors of the season.
 On January 3, 2021, Prater set the new NFL record for most career field goals of 50 yards or more.
 In the 2020 season, Prater converted 21-of-28 field goal attempts and 38-of-41 extra point attempts.